tidy-finance/website/docs/41_difference_in_differences.md

 </div>
 We can see that throughout most of 2014, the yields of the two groups changed in unison.
 However, starting at the end of 2014, the yields start to diverge, reaching the highest difference around the signing of the PA.
 Afterward, the yields for both groups fall again, and the polluters arrive at the same level as at the beginning of 2014.
 The non-polluters, on the other hand, even experience significantly lower yields than polluters after the signing of the agreement.

 Instead of plotting both groups using the simple model approach, we can also use the fixed-effects model and focus on the polluter's yield response to the signing relative to the non-polluters.
 To perform this estimation, we need to replace the `treated` indicator with separate time dummies for the polluters, each marking a one-month period relative to the treatment date.
-We then regress the monthly yields on the set of time dummies and `cusip_id` and `month` fixed effects.
+We then regress the monthly yields on the set of time dummies and `cusip_id` and `month` fixed effects.\index{Graph!Diff-in-diff graph}

 ```r
 bonds_panel_alt <- bonds_panel |>